Kranky Kids® Software Cheat Sheets

 Flip Boom native properties in QuickTime Pro

-Change the Visual Settings to read the following (seen below):
+Change the Visual Settings to read the following (see image below):

 • keep Preserve Aspect Ratio checked